nerdschoolbergen/databases/README.md

 Tables typically contain a lot of columns.
 If you only want to display a few of them in your app, it is wasteful to select all the columns.
 It also adds to the time it takes to transfer the data from the database server to your app.

-Task: Write a query that retrieves the name, date and kind of movies.
+:pencil2: Write a query that retrieves the name, date and kind of movies.
 Browse through the results and look at the different kinds.

 # Exercise 5 - Filtering results using `WHERE`